DLCM: a versatile multi-level solver for heterogeneous multicellular systems: Materials and Methods

 \subsection{Curvature and surface tension}

+In this section we assume some familiarity with finite element methods, following the notation in the monograph \cite{larson2013finite} closely.

 How heterotypic cell populations sort themselves is a key aspect in the development of tissues and organs \cite{Gomezgalvex2021}.
-There are many hypotheses concerning the nature of cells' self-organization and sorting in developmental biology \cite{Krens2011_cellsorting, tsai2022selforgreview}, some relating to cell-cell adhesion and surface tension and which are amenable to scrutiny using computational modeling \cite{osborne2017comparing}.
+There are many hypotheses concerning the nature of cells' self-organization and sorting in developmental biology \cite{Krens2011_cellsorting, tsai2022selforgreview, foty2005differential}, some of the most prominent concerning cell-cell adhesion and surface tension and which are amenable to scrutiny using computational modeling \cite{osborne2017comparing}.
 To facilitate the study of such models, the DLCM framework is capable of handling curvature and adhesion effects.
 Surface tension is included in the evaluation of pressure through Young-Laplace pressure drops between population interfaces, as in

 where $x^\pm$ denotes points at the interface approached from within population $k$ and $l$, respectively, $\sigma_{kl}$ is the phenomenological surface tension coefficient between the cells of type $k$ and $l$, and $C$ is the interface curvature.
 The condition \eqref{eq:young-laplace} has been used in other models of cell populations of, e.g., wound healing \cite{ben2014re-ep} and bacterial colony growth \cite{giverso2016emerging}.